NeoGalaxy/Tycker/README.md

 &copy; NeoGalaxy.
 Personal use only

 You can use it personally, but you have to contact me before using it.
-If you don't contact me, you can‘t copy, distribute, or modify this project (but you can use it personally).
+Without my authorization, you can‘t copy, distribute, or modify this project (but you can use it personally).
 Have fun trying it, and don’t hesitate contacting me for any other use !

 If the library gets popular, I will consider searching which license I'll put.